FlypMA/flyp-frontend/src/shared/components/buttons/README.md

 # Button Components

-This directory contains the unified button component system for the BetweenDeals application.
+This directory contains the unified button component system for the flyp application.

 ## Components